hphelion/documentation/cloudos/install.create-cloud.md

 Node option from the drop-down menu on the Manage Node dialog.
 This action sets the identified node to a de-allocated state.

+> **Note**: If a node is part of a compute region, its state is Deployed, and you cannot perform the Delete Node action on it.
+If you were to delete the compute region, the node's state would become Not Allocated; then if desired, you could use Delete Node to delete it.

 ## Complete Storage Configuration

 Based on your Storage Infrastructure layout (see "Storage Infrastructure" (link) ) at this point,